10 Things You Need to Know About Insurance Dispute Resolution in Germany

 5. Mind the Clock: Insurance Claims Expire After Three Years

 Disputes often begin when insurers reject claims, e.g. by citing exclusions, insufficient documentation, or breach of obligations.
-Once a claim is denied, the insured typically asserts a right to coverage under the contract.
+Once a claim is denied, the insured may bring a claim for coverage before a court.
 German law imposes a three-year limitation period, generally starting at the end of the year when the insured knew (or ought to have known) the facts giving rise to the claim.

 6. Policy Terms Are Interpreted Strictly